Basuw/FallZ/README.md

 # Fallz Backend

-University Porject done for SAÉ - IoT : PoC & PoT in 2nd year of Engineer degree at ISIMA
+University Porject done for SAÉ - IoT : PoC & PoT in 2nd year of Engineer degree at [ISIMA](https://www.isima.fr/)

 ## Description

-Fall detector for hikers.
+Fall detector for hikers 🚶🏼‍♂️.
 Embedded systems which detect the fall using a accelerometer and a gyroscope.
 These Data are handled by a machine learning algorithm to detect if it is a fall or not exported on the arduino.
-It uses Lorawan protocol to transmit the position of the user, obtained with a GPS module.
+It uses Lorawan protocol to transmit the position of the user, obtained with a GPS module 🌍.
 These Data are transmitted via TheThingsStack broker and retrieved by our backend.
 Possible to create an account with multiple devices, each of them related to one person.
-You can track all your hikes on a map but also you falls and these data are storde in a PostgreSQL database.
+You can track all your hikes on a map but also you falls and these data are storde in a PostgreSQL database 💾.

 ## User notice